ManageIQ/kubeclient/README.md

 )
 ```

-Note that this returns token good for one hour.
-If your code runs for longer than that, you should plan to
+Note that this returns a token good for one hour.
+If your code requires authorization for longer than that, you should plan to
 acquire a new one.

 #### Security: Don't use config from untrusted sources